-In 2020, we experienced a rupture in our surroundings due to the perception of information we were being given on the pandemic and its accompanying lockdown.
-Misunderstandings led to disputes, which led to violence, which led to the end of relationships.
-Then January 6th suddenly became one of the most critical dates in this country since 9/11.
-The obelisk in Washington looked down on what many called an insurrection and what others felt was a patriotic march for a stolen election.
-The obelisk is a fantastic symbol used since our oldest times; it is as mystical as omnipresent in our world.
-In Paris, the obelisk in the middle of the city was detached from its home while the sibling remains in Luxor.
-It was Napoleon who had the giant stone brought across the Mediterranean Sea.
-And it was also Napoleon who used the art of painting to propagate false history: while the French citizens applauded images showing him pardoning Aegyptian insurgents, in reality, Napoleon slaughtered most of them—a true example of visual manipulation.
+From afar, the Bennington Monument (our obelisk) appears to loom out of the wilderness like a lost relic.
+Upon approach, by changing perspective, it is in fact rising from the town center.
+The obelisk is a primeval symbol.
+It is as mystical as omnipresent in our world.
+In Paris, the ancient Egyptian obelisk was placed in the middle of the city, detached from its home while the sibling remains in Luxor.
+It was Napoleon who had the giant stone brought across the Mediterranean Sea, symbolizing the scientific expansion of the West.
+It was also Napoleon who used the art of painting to propagate false history.
+While the French citizens applauded images showing him pardoning Egyptian insurgents, in reality, Napoleon slaughtered most of them.